PlasmaPy/SULI-2022/README.md

 ## Running the notebook locally

-While we recommend using one of the above links to follow along with the tutorial in your web browser, you may instead run the notebook on your own computer.
-If you would prefer to run the notebook on your own computer, please follow these instructions to [install PlasmaPy] and [install Jupyter].
+While we recommend using one of the above links to follow along with the tutorial in your web browser, it is also possible to run the notebook on your own computer.
+If you would prefer to run the notebook locally, please follow these instructions to [install PlasmaPy] and [install Jupyter].
 Then download the [notebook] (click "Save As"), and follow these instructions to [open the notebook with Jupyter].